Tofu

 Special Properties:

-clears heat, eliminates toxins
+clears heat, eliminates toxins, resolves dryness

 Editors note: It is inadvisable to consume large amounts of Tofu for several reasons.
 Firstly consider that tofu is cold in temperature, and although it has been touted for its health benefits over-consumption of cold foods could contribute to health problems.
 Secondly tofu is a processed food, and there are questions as to what are the processing methods used by the corporations.
 In some cases the processing may make tofu more toxic, so its advisable to buy tofu from only the most trusted manufacturers.
 Last remember that soy is made from soybeans, and that as of 2015 more than 90% of soy products consumed in the USA were genetically modified.
 There may be serious health consequences associated with consuming GMO foods, which may contain significantly less nutritional density and in some cases pesticides like glyphosate.